SuperEvilMegacorp/vainglory-assets/source/includes/_matches.md

 --------- | ------- | -----------
 page[offset] | 0 | Allows paging over results
 page[limit] | 50 | The default (and current maximum) is 50.
 Values less than 50 and great than 2 are supported.
-filter[region] | * | Filters results by region.
-By default, queries return all regions within the Datacenter. sort | createdAt | By default, Matches are sorted by creation time ascending.
+sort | createdAt | By default, Matches are sorted by creation time ascending.

 <aside class="success">